nypublicradio/audiogram/INSTALL.md

 # Install Cairo, Pango, libgif, libjpeg, libpng, and FFmpeg
 # You may not need to install zlib
-brew install pkg-config cairo pango libpng jpeg giflib ffmpeg
+brew install pkg-config cairo pango libpng jpeg giflib ffmpeg redis

 # Go to the directory where you want the audiogram directory
 cd /where/to/put/this/